MaxCutSoftwareOfficial/maxcut-automation/README.md

-# maxcut-automation
-MaxCut Automation – Learn how to automate cutlist optimization with MaxCut.
-Use the command line to generate optimized cutting plans, reduce waste, and improve efficiency.
+# Cutlist Optimizer – MaxCut
+A powerful and easy-to-use cutlist optimizer for cabinetry and woodworking professionals.
+Save materials, reduce costly mistakes, and generate accurate quotes.

+- Optimize cutting plans with minimal waste
+- Generate accurate quotations effortlessly
+- Automate workflows with CLI integration

+📢 Try MaxCut for free → https://maxcutsoftware.com

+## Automation Guide

+This repo provides examples of how to integrate MaxCut with your workflow using the command line.

+1. [Download](https://maxcutsoftware.com) and install MaxCut (free)
+2.